zzhangjii/learning-library/workshops/autonomous-transaction-processing/LabGuide1100AppDev.md

 ### **SDK EXAMPLES**:

-- /opt/oracle/tools/python/sdk
+- Please change directories to: **/opt/oracle/tools/python/sdk**

-In the scripts below we are utilizing python's sdk Signer function and the REST APIs available to create, update, access, etc. in regards to Autonomous Transaction Processing.
+Here's some more scripts provided to manage lifecycle operations of Autonomous Database instances.
+Note that while the scripts are specific to Autonomous Transaction Processing, they can be used equally effectively for Autonomous Datawarehouse instances with a slight modification of keyword.
+Please refer to Oracle Autonomous Database documentation [here](https://docs.oracle.com/en/cloud/paas/atp-cloud/rest-apis.html)

 **Create Database**